armelsoubeiga/armelsoubeiga.github.io/_pages/about.md

 **Research interests:**

-* Unsupervised classification for longitudinal data and trajectories analysis
+* Unsupervised learning for longitudinal data and trajectories analysis
 * AI and DevOps application in Health
 * Machine Learning and Natural Language Processing for software engineering
 * Interactive data visualisation for software engineering